hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/17_RESPONSIBLE_GOVERNMENT.md

-means quiet submission to the bureaucratic will; when we remember how the unmeaning reforms of 1909 were praised as " generous and just/' need we wonder that the Moderates raUied round the banner of the Viceroy and the Secretary of State ?
+means quiet submission to the bureaucratic will; when we remember how the unmeaning reforms of 1909 were praised as " generous and just/' need we wonder that the Moderates rallied round the banner of the Viceroy and the Secretary of State ?
 Those who know some- thing of the inner history of Indian Pohtics during the few months preceding the pubhcation of the Mont-ford